code-shaper/code-shaper/README.md

-npm run ci-validate      # builds, lints, formats, and tests all code (runs in CI pipeline, don't run locally) npm run clean            # deletes all build artifacts npm run commit           # displays commit helper prompt to ensure your commits use conventional commits npm run dev              # run demo app npm run fix              # lints, formats and attempts to fix any issues (requires `npm run build` has been ran) npm run format           # formats all workspaces, useful for debugging format issues (generally `npm run fix` is preferred) npm run lint             # runs the linter on all workspaces, useful for debugging lint issues (generally `npm run fix` is preferred)
+npm run ci-validate      # builds, lints, formats, and tests all code (runs in CI pipeline, don't run locally) npm run clean            # deletes all build artifacts npm run commit           # displays commit helper prompt to ensure your commits use conventional commits npm run dev              # run all workspaces in dev mode npm run fix              # lints, formats and attempts to fix any issues (requires `npm run build` has been ran) npm run format           # formats all workspaces, useful for debugging format issues (generally `npm run fix` is preferred) npm run lint             # runs the linter on all workspaces, useful for debugging lint issues (generally `npm run fix` is preferred)